JoaoCardoso02/JoaoCardoso02/README.md

 #### Biography

 - 🏢 I'm currently working at [Tech6](https://tech6group.com/)
-- 👨🏻‍🔬 A TypeScript lover
+- 👨🏻‍🔬 A multi-language developer
-- 🌱 MongoDB is, for me, the best database
-- 🪟 Learning a little bit about C# and .NET
 - 📖 Searching for some Open Source project to help
 - 📬 Send a mail for me: joaolucas.cardoso02@gmail.com

 #### I also develop using these languages

+- .NET
 - Nodejs
+- React
 - VueJS
-- React
 - PHP
 - Laravel
 - Python